dmbarbour/wikilon/docs/AboutAO.md

         @word2 definition2
         ...

-On our first line, we have the option to specify a secure hash of a prior patch.
-Naming origin by secure hash effectively gives us a verifiable, deeply immutable, content-addressable linked list history.
-To keep it simple, each patch is limited to a single origin.
+On our first line, we have opportunity to specify a secure hash specifying the prior patch.
+Naming origin by secure gives us a verifiable, deeply immutable, content-addressable linked list history.
+To keep it simple, each patch is limited to a single origin, and origin is always immutable.

-The body of a patch is simply a sequence of `@word def` actions, each updating a word's definition.
+The body of any patch is a sequence of `@word def` actions, each updating a word's definition.
 Last update wins.
 To logically delete a word, we may define it as a trivial cycle, `@word {%word}`.
-Non-trivial cycles should be reported as errors.
+(Non-trivial cycles should be reported as errors.)

 ### Anonymous Dictionaries